ukiw200/challenges-23-24/git-challenges/00-introduction/00-introduction.md

   - How can we sync changes across different computers?

 Git does this by using _repositories_ and _commits_:
-- a repository is a directory in which git is active and is tracking all files.
+- A repository is a directory in which git is active and is tracking all files
-- a commit is a sort of a save of certain files in the repository
+- A commit is a sort of a save of certain files in the repository
-    - how do all files added to the commit look at the moment?
+    - How do all files added to the commit look at the moment?
-    - what are the changes since the last commit?
+    - What are the changes since the last commit?

 You can use git for all kinds of text-based files but we will mainly use it in the context of programming.
 When we work on a programming project we will always do so in a git repository and use git to track and share all files.